Luna-devv/mellow-web/public/docs/text-to-speech.md

 <br />
 <br />

-If Wamellow says that someone else's message is still being spoken, but it's not talking, use `/tts voice-stop`.
+If Wamellow says that someone else's message is still being spoken, but it's not talking, use `/tts stop`.
 You can also use this to stop any message that is currently being spoken (i.e.: because of spam).